silshack/spring2014/_posts/2014-01-22-Xuxiang-PythonBasic-Exercise.md

 Your car's MPG is: 3
 ```

-## convert a degrees celsius to degrees fahrenheit
+## Convert a degrees celsius to degrees fahrenheit

 The code for converting a degrees celsius to degrees fahrenheit is: